wp-plugins/smartpost-templates/readme.txt

 * Initial release into to the WordPress plugin repository.

 == Upgrade Notice ==

+= 2.3.1 =
+* Users with older versions of PHP should update to 2.3.1 as require_once() may not resolve relative paths properly

 = 2.3 =
 Users should update to 2.3 due to a few major bugs that were fixed: